brandennevius/optionProfitCalculator/README.md

 2. The **put option** gives its buyer the right, but not the obligation, to "sell" shares of a stock at a specified price on or before a given date.
 You buy a Put option when you think the price of the underlying stock is going to go down.

 # Black Scholes Model
-The Black Scholes Model is the model I use to determine to predicted price of the optionat a given time.
+The Black Scholes Model is the model I used to determine to predicted price of the optionat a given time.
 ![Black Scholes](https://www.gstatic.com/education/formulas/images_long_sheet/en/black_scholes_model.svg)

 C = Option Price \